Fragility of Topology under Electronic Correlations in Iron Chalcogenides: Results

-Another notable aspect of the evolution of the $d_{xy}^-$ band is that the overall bandwidth does not change considerably as a function of doping.
-This behavior cannot be solely explained without correlation effects, as a previous study based on the density functional theory predicted that the bandwidth of $d_{xy}^-$ increases with Te doping since Te doping enhances the interlayer coupling from the out-of-plane tunneling of the chalcogen $p_z$ orbital~\cite{wang2015topological}.
-In addition to the aforementioned non-interacting term, the correlation effect renormalizes the $d_{xy}^{-} - p_{z}$ hybridization by a factor of $\sqrt{Z_{xy}}$ where $Z_{xy}$ is the quasiparticle residue of $d_{xy}$ orbital~\cite{kim2024orbital}.
+Another notable aspect of the evolution of the $d_{xy}^-$ band is that the overall energy dispersion, determined by the energy difference between the $\Gamma$ and Z points, does not change considerably as a function of doping.
+This behavior cannot be solely explained without correlation effects, as a previous study based on the density functional theory predicted that the bandwidth of $d_{xy}^-$ strongly increases with Te doping since Te doping enhances the interlayer coupling from the out-of-plane tunneling of the chalcogen $p_z$ orbital~\cite{wang2015topological}.
+In addition to the aforementioned non-interacting term, the correlation effect renormalizes the $d_{xy}^{-} - p_{z}$ hybridization by a factor of $\sqrt{Z_{xy}}$ where $Z_{xy}$ is the quasiparticle residue of $d_{xy}$ orbital, reduced from the enhancement of the Te ratio or the anion heights by approaching the OSMP~\cite{kim2024orbital}.
 These two opposite terms compensate for each other while $1/Z_{xy}$ (the effective mass of $d_{xy}$) does not diverge at low temperatures, resulting in an unchanged bandwidth.

 Having established the doping dependence of topology at the lightly Se-doped limit, we now investigate the temperature dependence of the Dirac surface state on the compound with $x$ = 0.19, which exhibits a clear Dirac surface state at low temperatures.
 Fig. 3(a-d) illustrate the Dirac surface state with temperatures of 15 K, 30 K, 50 K, and 70 K, respectively.
-The Dirac surface state is well-defined at 15 K. The Dirac surface state in this compound becomes rapidly incoherent at relatively low temperatures, as evidenced by the loss of spectral weight and spectral broadening.
+The Dirac surface state is well-defined at 15 K. The Dirac surface state in this compound becomes rapidly broadened at relatively low temperatures, as evidenced by the loss of spectral weight and extracted linewidth.
 The Dirac surface state is already nearly indistinguishable at 50~K.